hammerheim-game/hammerheim-rules/7-equipment.md

 Two-handed: A model armed with a scythe may not use a shield, buckler, or additional weapon in close combat.
-If the model is equipped with a shield he will still get a +1 bonus to his Armor save against shooting.
+If the model is equipped with a shield he will still get a +1 bonus to his Armour save against shooting.

 ### Serpent Whip